What is Delta-State Computing?

 A XOR A = 0.
 Every element is its own inverse.
 Applying a delta twice cancels it out.
 Undo is free — just re-apply the same delta.

 These properties give delta-state computing its power.
-Commutativity eliminates ordering requirements.
-Self-inverse provides instant undo.
+Commutativity can reduce ordering requirements in a fit model.
+Self-inverse supports undo.
 Associativity enables arbitrary batching.
-Together, they mean that the accumulator is a shared resource by design — multiple producers can feed deltas in any order, and the result is identical.
+Together, they mean that the accumulator is a shared resource by design — multiple producers can feed deltas in any order under the modeled assumptions.

 The four core operations that emerge from this algebra are: